 Knurling All the Way to the Collars

 Heck yeah.
 We all love this.
 Not because we actually use it.
 The thing is, it’s not mandatory for most of us; more of a nice touch.
 Enough bars have this nowadays that the bar has been raised (sorry, last time I use that pun).

 Functionally this is important for that extra-wide snatch grip for really tall guys.
 Or large guys with a very wide grip on their back squat, and using a narrow rack.
 This detail is sure sign that the manufacturer has put effort into keeping up with the times and producing a high quality bar meeting today’s standards.

-No, but seriously, when properly lubricated, bronze is so hard that it doesn’t wear down, stays really smooth, and provides a low-friction spin against the steel sleeve.
+Bronze is so hard that it won’t ever wear down, stays sliding really smooth, and provides a low-friction spin against the steel sleeve.
 Lubrication helps the spin, but it isn’t strictly necessary.
-You can always spot the bronze bushing.
-You can see it in the pic below, which I stole from the Ohio Bar description further below.
+You can always spot the bronze bushing, as in the pic above.